AI Workshop: learn to build apps with AI →

 But sometimes, you have a conflict.

-In the case of push this is usually solved by pulling changes, analyzing the conflicts, and then making a new commit that solves them.
+In the case of push, this is usually solved by pulling changes, analyzing the conflicts, and then making a new commit that resolves them.

-In the case of pull, your working copy will automatically be edited with the conflicting changes, and you need to solve them, and make a new commit so the codebase now includes the problematic changes that were made on the remote.
+In the case of pull, your working copy will automatically be edited with the conflicting changes, and you need to solve them and make a new commit so the codebase includes the changes that were made on the remote.

 Lessons in this unit: